413th Regiment (United States)

 The 413th Regiment is a regiment of the United States Army Reserve.
 Established 24 June 1921 as the 413th Infantry, part of the Organized Reserves, it was attached to the 104th Infantry Division.
 The regiment was originally headquartered in Salt Lake City, Utah.
 Ordered into active service on 15 September 1942, the regiment saw service during World War II with campaign participation credit in Northern France, Rhineland, and Central Europe.

 Inactivated during post-World War II demobilization, the regiment was reactivated 25 March 1947 as part of the Organized Reserves and headquartered in Oakland, California.
 Since 1947, the regiment has undergone reorganization and its headquarters have moved, with the current headquarters being at Vancouver Barracks, Washington.
 The regiment is still part of the 104th Infantry Division, which is now a training division for the United States Army Reserve.
-Most recently, the regiment has served in support of the Global War on Terror.
+Most recently, the regiment has had elements activated for War on Terrorism service.

+History

+The 413th Infantry Regiment was constituted in the Organized Reserve on 24 June 1921, assigned to the 104th Division, and allotted to the Ninth Corps Area.
+The regiment was initiated on 25 January 1922 with the regimental headquarters at Salt Lake City, Utah.
+Subordinate battalion headquarters were concurrently organized as follows: 1st Battalion at Salt Lake City; 2nd Battalion at Reno, Nevada; and 3rd Battalion at Ogden, Utah.
+The regiment typically conducted inactive training period meetings at the Vermont Building in Salt Lake City, and conducted summer training most years with the 38th Infantry Regiment at Fort Douglas, Utah.
+As an alternate form of summer training, it also conducted infantry Citizens Military Training Camps some years at Fort Douglas.
+The primary ROTC "feeder" schools for new Reserve lieutenants for the regiment were the University of Utah and the University of Nevada.